openEHR/CKM-mirror/README.md

 List of available modelling tools: https://www.openehr.org/downloads/modellingtools

 ### The online Archetype-designer
-Please note the somewhat odd directory choices used for saving new anbd imported assets described above.
+Please note the somewhat odd directory choices used for saving new and imported assets described above.
 Template files created in the tool are by default saved with a ".t.json"-file ending.
 They can also be exported to several formats.

-If you are using openEHRs online Archetype-designer https://tools.openehr.org/designer/#/ and login with a persoonal account (or a group/organization-account) that is new in the tool, then this setting should work to add this repo:
+If you are using openEHRs online Archetype-designer https://tools.openehr.org/designer/#/ and login with a persoonal Github-account (or a group/organization-account) that is new in the tool, then this setting should work to add this repo:

 Repositories (top menu bar) --> New repository (button) --> Repository type: GitHub
 ```